Blackwood, South Australia

-Blackwood is a south eastern suburb located in the foothills of Adelaide, South Australia.
+Blackwood is a south-eastern suburb located in the Adelaide Hills, South Australia.
 It is part of the local government area of the City of Mitcham.

 History

 The name "Blackwood" most likely comes from either the Acacia melanoxylon, also known as the Australian blackwood, which grows in the nearby Mount Lofty Ranges, or the Eucalyptus odorata, which grows in Blackwood and has dark bark.

 The earliest reference to Blackwood was a mention of Blackwood Vale Farm in 1847, though this is in present-day Glenalta.
 One of the earliest places named for Blackwood was the Blackwood Inn, which opened in 1869.
 In 1880 it changed names to the Belair Hotel.
 Belair Post Office opened on 3 April 1859 and was renamed Blackwood in 1881, when the Belair office was moved some distance away.
-The first land grants in the area had been made in 1840, and various churches were established throughout the 19th century, but most development in Blackwood didn't take place until the Adelaide to Aldgate section of the Adelaide-Wolseley railway line was opened, with Blackwood railway station opening in 1883.
+The first land grants in the area had been made in 1840, and various churches were established throughout the 19th century, but most development in Blackwood didn't take place until the Adelaide to Aldgate section of the Adelaide–Wolseley railway line was opened, with Blackwood railway station opening in 1883.
 Land was subdivided for housing at about the same time and the railway line was later connected all the way to Melbourne.

 Places of interest

 Blackwood Soldiers' Memorial was erected in 1921 in the most prominent place in Blackwood: the five-ways roundabout.
 It is a place of Local Heritage, listed for being "a notable landmark in the area".

 Wittunga Botanic Garden, originally a private property with English gardens established in 1901, is located in Blackwood and features displays of Australian and South African plants.

 Blackwood High School and Blackwood Primary School are located nearby in Eden Hills.

 St Peters Lutheran School is also located on Cumming Street, opposite to the Blackwood Football Club oval, bordering the suburb of Craigburn Farm.
-There is diverse fauna in the park that wanders into Craigburn Farm including kangaroos, koalas, and echidnas.
+There is diverse fauna in the park that wanders into Craigburn Farm including kangaroos, koalas and echidnas.
 Many waterfalls, creeks and gullies are also scattered and found throughout the area.

 Uniting (former Methodist), Anglican, Church of Christ, Baptist, Roman Catholic and Lutheran churches are located in Blackwood, as well as Pentecostal churches including the Hills Christian Family Centre and Frontier Christian centre.

-Since the late nineteenth century, Main Road, Blackwood and surrounding areas have formed a vibrant and diverse food and retail centre.
+The Blackwood Freemasons Lodge was established on 1 May 1920, initially meeting in the Church of England Hall.
+In 1933, in the middle of the Great Depression, the masons started construction of a fine two storey building in 1930, with the foundation stone being laid by Past Master, James Burnside on 16 December 1933.
+The lodge building was opened by the Governor of South Australia, Sir Alexander Hore-Ruthven VC KCMG CB DSO (later to be Lord Gowrie, Governor General of Australia) on 17 March 1934.
+The official party included the Governor General, Sir Isaac Isaacs.